 You must designate the name of your “trip leader” on your application, and that person must be present on your trip if you win.
 Each person can only apply as a trip leader once per lottery.
 The application period is March 1st-31st, and you will find out if you won the Half Dome hike permit by mid-April.
 You can apply for the preseason lottery (in March) at Recreation.gov.

 There is a non-refundable application fee of $10.
 You will then be charged another $10 fee if you win the Half Dome permit.

-Half Dome Hike Permits for Backpackers:
+How to Win the Half Dome Lottery Permits for Backpackers

 If you want to break up the hike and camp (recommended), backpackers apply for a different lottery, through the Wilderness Permit.
 They allot 75 permits per day for backpackers.

 You can apply for a wilderness permit through the lottery 24 weeks (168 days) in advance of your trip, via online application.
 Your application must be submitted by 11:59pm Pacific Time, 169 days in advance.

 While you are able to enter the lottery for a date that is fewer than 168 days in advance, there is really no point to doing so because most trailheads fill up on the first day they are available for lottery.
 You’ll receive an email with your results the next day.